shupershuff/Diablo2RLoader/README.md

 - **Most importantly**, if you have a game path that's not the default ("C:\Program Files (x86)\Diablo II Resurrected"), then you'll need to edit this to wherever you chose to install the game.<br>

 All other config options below this are strictly optional:<br>
-- Set your default region if you just want to mash enter instead of choosing the region.
+- Set 'DefaultRegion' to your preferred default region if you just want to mash enter instead of choosing the region.
 Default is 1 for NA.
+- Set 'AuthenticationMethod' to "Token" if you want to authenticate via a Token instead of parameters.
+Requires additional setup (see [Setup Your Accounts](#3-setup-your-accounts) above).
+Default is "Parameter".
 - Set 'EnableBatchFeature' to True if you want the ability to launch accounts in batches.
 You must also define the batches in your accounts.csv file.
 Disabled by default.
 - Set 'DisableOpenAllAccountsOption' to True if you want to disable the ability of opening all accounts at once.
 Recommend leaving this to False.
 Disabled by default.
 - Set 'CheckForNextTZ' to True if you want to enable the web request to find NextTZ details.
 Enabled by default.